galaxyproject/training-material/topics/introduction/tutorials/cli-basics/tutorial.md

 > > because it is expecting a directory name as the last argument.
 > >
 > > ```
-> > cp: target ‘morse.txt’ is not a directory
+> > cp: target 'morse.txt' is not a directory
 > > ```
 > > {: .output}
 > {: .solution}